 Question: Where do you get inspiration from?
 How do you stay informed about the latest design trends?
 What books and magazines do you read?

 Prof. Fons Matthias Hickmann: Like almost everybody I speak to about inspiration, I feel overwhelmed by the amount of information we process every day from the Web.
 A few websites are clever and thoughtful, giving insight into the creation and process of design, rather than just showing random pictures.
 Where do I get my inspiration from?
 From every form of culture.
 And from daily life.
 The Web now plays a part in both.

 Mike John Otto: I get my inspiration from a mixture of influences: Hamburg and Berlin’s night scenes, youth culture and their dress and music codes, travelling, music magazines and my daily work with colleagues and students from my class.
-Of course, I check out design websites such as The FWA423319, High Floater34 and Digital Arts35, as well as magazines such as PAGE31136 and IdN4737, but I don’t get inspired by checking out other design work.
+Of course, I check out design websites such as The FWA, Digital Arts, as well as magazines such as PAGE and IdN, but I don’t get inspired by checking out other design work.
 True inspiration comes from fields such as music, theatre and story-telling.
 Sometimes new ideas are born of these influences, and sometimes one kind of recycles all of this stuff and creates something new from it.

 *Question: Are there any other issues unique to German Web design?
 Do you see any remarkable differences in comparing it to creative industries worldwide?